vlad-winter/NLP20-FakePapers/README.md

 - then, we take the past hidden state generated from that model, sent it as the past argument to the intro model and do forward pass on our given intro.
 - backpropage the gradient loss.

-* This process may be tested on intro, but can be performed on every section of the paper.
+* This process was tested on the intro, but can be performed on every section of the paper.